SimpleMods/NBT-Dupe-Checker/README.md

   - Adds high-value item dupe checker

-  - A dupe checker that is much more reliable than SBE and Skytils dupe checker, this one still works even after most updates.
+  - A dupe checker that is much more reliable than SBE and Skytils dupe checker, this one still works even after most updates

   - Allows you to stay safe while trading